 - Create harassment reporting processes for staff, volunteers, and board members, and decide how you will handle reports of harassment.

 - Take a strong “zero tolerance” stance.
 To fully embrace “zero tolerance” and protect the nonprofit from legal liability, remember that no one gets a pass: Not donors, not vendors, not the CEO, and not the board chair.

 Whatever your personal views on the matter are, this movement is not going away.
 It is something that can cost an individual their livelihood and cause an organization to lose its hard-earned reputation and supporters.
 Victims are empowered like never before to speak up.

 “Beth Ann Locke, a fundraiser at Simon Fraser University who’s written about sexual abuse at nonprofits, says, ‘It’s critical that organizations take seriously reports of misconduct and send a message to their employees: We don’t value donor dollars more than we value your personal safety or personal dignity.'”
 1

-If you have questions about how this movement impacts your organization, please contact Nancy Kirchner.
+If you have questions about how this movement impacts your organization, please contact your local Blue & Co. advisor.

 Source: 1.
 “The Chronicle of Philanthropy” June 22, 2018